NidhiAtharv/avg-line-length-java/README.md

 Unfortunately, very limited testing will reveal some problems.

 There are actually a lot of different cases that you need to test to get the calculation right.
 We want to see how you think about figuring out all the cases.
+In addition, the existing code doesn't really have good structure or style, making it fragile.

 Put all your test data in src/test/resources and all of your test code (as JUnit) in src/test/java.
 We've provided a few examples to try.